-Safety, Chemical Hygiene and Environmental Compliance
+Safety, Chemical Hygiene, and Environmental Compliance

 Department safety, chemical hygiene and environmental compliance programs are coordinated by the safety manager.
-These programs include periodic inspections of all laboratories, shops and other facilities; mandatory safety orientations for new members of the department and continuing training programs.
+These programs include chemical inventory and surplus management, periodic inspections of all laboratories, shops and other facilities; mandatory safety orientations for new members of the department and continuing training programs.

 Federal, state and university regulations require that all waste chemicals generated in the Department of Chemistry & Chemical Biology be disposed of properly.
 The primary responsibility for waste disposal lies with the generator of the waste.
 Chemicals that may be disposed of in the trash or down the drain are listed in the waste disposal section of the Chemical Hygiene Plan.
-Properly packaged, identified and labeled waste chemicals not eligible for drain or trash disposal will be picked up by Cornell Environmental Health & Safety.
+Properly packaged, identified and labeled waste chemicals not eligible for drain or trash disposal will be picked up by Cornell Environmental Health and Safety.
 Research groups generating significant quantities of waste are on a weekly pickup schedule; others should complete this form to request a pickup.
 Information concerning waste disposal is available from EH&S, 607-255-8200.

 Dial 911 from a department phone or use a direct dial emergency phone.

 121 Baker Laboratory

 All other times: (607) 255-5322